m-collo/blog/_posts/2020-09-05-Intro to Data Science.md

 > In this video, I had a panel discussion about building data science portfolio with Data Science YouTube influencers Ken Jee, Krish Naik, Dhaval (codebasics).
 All four of us come from different countries and we bring unique perspectives on the topics discussed.

+Here, I outline the points that can be taken away from discussion into four main points under the topic of the Data Science Portfolio:

 ### _Why should you implement data science projects?_